mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 When you are ready to continue, log into your server with your sudo user and get started below.

-## Install the Server Components
+## Step One — Install the Server Components

 TK

-## Step One — Configure MySQL and Create Credentials for MediaWiki
+## Step Two — Configure MySQL and Create Credentials for MediaWiki

 Install MySQL like this: